-This post will help you pick the best travel camera before you start packing.
+Updated for 2021, this post will help you pick the best travel camera in the Canon lineup before you start packing.

 Whether you are a hobbyist trying to bring in a little money from your photography or just a camera enthusiast wanting to capture the incredible world we live in, it's a good idea to consider what camera features you will need.

 Generally, I'm not a big fan of point and shoot cameras made by Canon, or anybody else, but if you want a Canon that will fit in your pocket, will be great for travel, and is super affordable, then the PowerShot SX620 might be a perfect fit for you.

 If you've recently upgraded your smart phone, I recommend you avoid a Canon point and shoot camera and use your phone.
 The camera technology built into phones rivals the better point and shoot cameras.

 If you want to keep your photography separate from your phone calls and texting, and want a camera that fits in your picket or purse, the SX620 is not a bad choice.

 This is the classic "Bridge Camera" that fits in between Canon point and shoot and traditional Canon DSLR cameras.
 Bridge cameras behave like DSLRs, and you don't have to ever change lenses to get a complete range of super wide to super telephoto views of your subject.